 Wetrix is one of the most addictive arcade puzzlers I have ever come across.
 Although it was a big hit on the Nintendo 64, the first platform for which it was released, it unfortunately failed to attract avid fans when the PC version came out shortly thereafter. |

-What makes Wetrix incredibly addictive is just not just its attractive graphics or unique concept, although it has plenty of both: it's the many subtleties and surprises that will keep you glued to the screen.
-Just when you think you got a hang of it, bombs fall from the sky to wreck your dams.
-If you try to solve the problem by creating tall mountains somewhere on the board for them to hit, you risk disastrous earthquakes (that happen when land is raised too high) that often spell "game over."
+What makes Wetrix incredibly addictive is not just its attractive graphics or unique concept: it's the many subtleties and surprises.
+Just when you think you've secured the win, bombs fall from the sky to wreck your dams.
+If you try to solve the problem by creating tall mountains somewhere on the board for them to hit, you risk disastrous earthquakes occuring whenever land has been raised too high.
 Special falling pieces include ice cubes, which freeze the water, and fireballs which evaporate it.
-Pieces fall faster in higher levels, each with its own secrets and challenges (hint: kill the duck when you see it).
+Pieces fall faster in later levels, each with their own secrets and challenges (hint: kill the duck when you see it).
 There are also many ways to increase your score even faster, such as building multiple lakes, getting Rainbow Multipliers, etc. Overall, Wetrix is a must have for any Tetris fan.
 Too bad the sequel Wetrix+ was released only for SEGA's Dreamcast console.